Tame nodal stacky curves

+where $C$ is a curve with a nonseparating node $p$ and $\tilde C$ is the partial normalization at $p$.
 They also contrast with the case of a smooth stacky curve.
 In \cite{Lop23}, Lopez shows that a smooth stacky curve is always obtained as a root stack from its coarse moduli space.
 This provides a uniform formula for computing Picard groups: it is always the pushout described in \cite[Theorem 1.1]{Lop23}.
-Whereas our Theorems \ref{doubly-twisted Picard} and \ref{twisted Picard} show that the Picard groups of nodal stacky curves, while captured in concise formulas, vary depending on the stack structure at the node and cannot be handled as uniformly.
+Whereas our Theorems \ref{doubly-twisted Picard} and \ref{twisted Picard v1} show that the Picard groups of nodal stacky curves, while captured in concise formulas, vary depending on the stack structure at the node and cannot be handled as uniformly.
 In particular, our results agree with the established fact that stacky nodes are not root stacks.